Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

-- 1.1 Fail; come to an end.‘she hoped the new program would not bite the dust for lack of funding’
+- 1.1 Fail or come to an end:‘she hoped the new course would not bite the dust for lack of funding’

 fail, be unsuccessful, not succeed, lack success, fall through, fall flat, break down, abort, miscarry, be defeated, suffer defeat, be in vain, be frustrated, collapse, founder, misfire, backfire, not come up to scratch, meet with disaster, come to grief, come to nothing, come to naught, miss the mark, run aground, go astrayView synonyms

 - ‘And so a fine conservative website/blog bites the dust.’

 - ‘We know what happens when robust journalism bites the dust.’